koalagang/crunchyroll-cli/README.md

 # Crunchyroll CLI

-A CLI tool for browsing and playing anime from [Crunchyroll](https://www.crunchyroll.com).
+A CLI tool for browsing and playing anime from [Crunchyroll](https://www.crunchyroll.com).\
+It also partially supports GoGoAnime.vc.

 Crunchyroll CLI is an easy to use commandline tool, written in bash, which allows you to browse and play anime from the website - Crunchyroll - utilising the mpv media player.
 It aims to provide a feature rich experience for Crunchyroll whilst being incredibly lightweight.